The Clinic (TV series): Cancellation

-On 21 November 2009, on a Facebook "appreciation page", it was stated that the show was axed.
 On 23 November 2009 it was reported amongst some media outlets that RTÉ had axed The Clinic.
 This was later confirmed by RTÉ Television on 24 November 2009.
 Media reports speculated that the cancellation was due to the high costs producing the series.
 Such claims were later denied by RTÉ, instead blame was placed on low viewing figures.
 It was claimed that the show lost 70,000 viewers in the Season 7, though the show still received over 400,000 viewers per episode and rated in the top 10 most watched shows on RTÉ One.

 Season 7 ended with a cliffhanger, leaving many plot-lines open and the opportunity for further development of key characters.
 This left some viewers to speculate as to what future direction the show would take as it ended abruptly.
 RTÉ's then Director of Programmes, Steve Carson, stated that RTÉ were committed to producing further Irish dramas, and that a new show was in development to air in the same timeslot as The Clinic from September 2010.
 In 2010 the series was replaced by Raw which originally started on RTÉ Two.